What’s the best way to teach Emotional Intelligence to kids?

 As kids develop, they will start listening more actively to others and respond in emotionally appropriate ways (Robertson, 2005).
 As another example, Peter might tell Jane that he’s excited because of something his dog has learned, and Jane might be happy for him.

-3. They self-regulate – at some point, you may notice that a student or kid of yours is taking a moment to process something emotional.
+At some point, you may notice that a student or kid of yours is taking a moment to process something emotional.
 It’s often a slower process in kids, but it’s a big step forward (Mischel et al., 1989).
 So if you notice Bobby is taking a deep breath where he might once have reacted angrily, you could acknowledge this behavior accordingly.

 Why not?
 Everybody is going to have different views on school curricula, but to be completely honest, you’re probably already teaching Emotional Intelligence.